Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Our Approach

-We build an embedded deformation (ED) graph~\cite{sumner2007embedded} on \(\mathcal{P}\) by voxel down-sampling (voxel size 0.004 m).
-Graph nodes are voxel centers \(\{n_j\}\) with edges linking $k$-nearest neighbors.
-Each point \(p_i\) is softly attached to its \(K_a\) nearest graph nodes (anchors; \(K_a{=}8\)) with weights \(w_{ij}\) computed from the point–node distances via a Gaussian decaying kernel and normalized per point to sum to one.
-The warped position is the standard ED blend of per-node rigid transforms:
+We build an embedded deformation (ED) graph~\cite{sumner2007embedded} on $\mathcal{P}$ by voxel down-sampling with resolution $r_{\mathrm{graph}}$.
+Graph nodes are voxel centers $\{n_j\}$ with edges linking $k$-nearest neighbors.
+Each point $p_i$ is softly attached to its $K_a$ nearest graph nodes (anchors) with weights $w_{ij}$ computed from point--node distances via a Gaussian decay and normalized to sum to one.
+The warped position follows the standard ED blend of per-node rigid transforms: